-One of our favorite things to do around Christmas time is visit living nativities.
-We love the focus it gives our family–not on presents.
-We visited at live nativity called Night in Bethlehem held at Stone Gate Weddings in Pleasant Grove.
-For one weekend, volunteers help you travel back in time to the night that Jesus Christ was born.
+One of our favorite things to do around Christmas time is visit living Nativities.
+We love the focus it gives our family about the real meaning of Christmas and not just presents.
+We visited at live Nativity called Night in Bethlehem held at Stone Gate Weddings in Pleasant Grove.
+For a few days, volunteers help you travel back in time to the night that Jesus Christ was born.
 You are spending a night in Bethlehem.

 Stone Gate Weddings in located in Pleasant Grove, about 1/2 mile east of the Mt.
 Timpanogos LDS temple at 886 West 2600 North.
 From 1-15, take American Fork Main Street/Pioneer Crossing east toward the mountains.
 Turn north (left) onto 1100 East (North County Blvd).
 Drive past American Fork Hospital up the hill to 700 North in American Fork.
 The temple will be in front of you on your left.
 Turn right on 700 North which changes to 2600 North when you cross into Pleasant Grove.
 Stone Gate is located on the left (north) side of the road.